Living

 Is climate grief a real clinical concept?

-Climate grief is named in the clinical literature, even if it is not a formal DSM diagnosis.
-Leslie Davenport's Emotional Resiliency in the Era of Climate Change was one of the first clinician-facing guides to describe it as a real and emerging reality.
-Climate anxiety has also entered mainstream mental health conversation.
-The names help.
-They reduce the shame clients often carry about their own responses.
+Climate grief is recognized in clinical literature, even though it’s not an official DSM diagnosis.
+Leslie Davenport’s Emotional Resiliency in the Era of Climate Change was one of the first guides for clinicians to describe it as a real and growing issue.
+Climate anxiety is also now part of mainstream mental health discussions.
+Having these names helps reduce the shame many clients feel about their reactions.

 What is solastalgia?

-Solastalgia was coined by the Australian philosopher Glenn Albrecht.
-It names the feeling of being homesick at home, the grief that arrives when a landscape, season, or place you live in is changing in ways that do not reverse.
-You can feel solastalgia without ever having left your own neighbourhood.
+Australian philosopher Glenn Albrecht coined the term solastalgia.
+It describes the homesickness and grief that come when your landscape, season, or neighbourhood changes in ways that won’t return.
+You can feel solastalgia without ever leaving your own area.

 Can therapy actually help with climate grief or climate anxiety?

-Yes, though the help it offers is specific.
-Therapy will not make the climate crisis go away.
-What therapy can do is give climate grief a room to be witnessed, help the body find some settle, and support a person in staying present enough to keep participating in their life and their communities.
+Yes, therapy can help, but in specific ways.
+It won’t solve the climate crisis.
+What therapy can do is give climate grief a space to be seen, help the body find some calm, and support people in staying present so they can keep taking part in their lives and communities.

 How do you work with climate distress in sessions?